Stamp Duty Calculator

 Key Takeaways

-- SDLT is normally calculated on the actual purchase price paid, not market value, even if the estate sells below market value
+• SDLT is normally calculated on the actual purchase price paid, not market value, even if the estate sells below market value (HMRC may substitute market value if connected parties or non-monetary consideration are involved).

-- The additional dwelling surcharge (5%) applies if the buyer already owns other residential property at completion
+• The additional dwelling surcharge (5%) applies if you already own other residential property at completion.
+The replacement-main-residence exemption is available on the same terms as any other purchase.

-- Probate properties sold at auction carry the same SDLT rules as any auction purchase — the auction type determines the SDLT timeline
+• Probate properties sold at auction carry the same SDLT rules as any auction purchase.
+The completion timeline is fixed by the auction type, which can complicate cash planning.

-Use our stamp duty calculator to estimate your SDLT if you are purchasing from an estate.
-Our standard purchase SDLT guide covers the foundational rules that apply to all property purchases including estate sales.
+Use our stamp duty calculator to estimate your SDLT, or read our standard purchase SDLT guide for the foundational rules that apply to all property purchases including estate sales.

 Who Are Executors and Administrators?

 When you buy probate property, your seller is not the deceased person.
 The seller is the executor (if there is a will) or administrator (if there is no will).
-These are the legal personal representatives of the estate — they have the authority to sell property and distribute proceeds to beneficiaries.
+These are the legal personal representatives of the estate, and they have the authority to sell property and distribute proceeds to beneficiaries.

 Sellers Are Personal Representatives, Not Beneficiaries

-Executors/administrators sell in a fiduciary capacity — they have a duty to achieve a fair price for the estate.
+Executors/administrators sell in a fiduciary capacity, meaning they have a duty to achieve a fair price for the estate.
 They are not personally profiting from the sale.
 From your perspective as buyer, this is a clean title acquisition (subject to probate being granted) at whatever price is agreed.

 Grant of Probate and Sale Timeline